makcuber/LuxaforPowershellCLI/README.md

 # LuxaforPowershellCLI
 A Powershell CLI script for controlling a Luxafor LED Status Flag using the Luxafor Webhook API

+WebHook API information is available on the Luxafor website: https://luxafor.com/webhook-api/

 Help Menu
 ---------